 While BOD 22-01 only legally binds federal civilian agencies, CISA strongly recommends that all organizations — including state and local governments, critical infrastructure operators, and private sector companies — use the KEV catalog as a prioritization input for their vulnerability management programs.

 The remediation timelines in BOD 22-01 are aggressive.
-Newly added KEVs typically have due dates of two to three weeks from the date of addition.
+Vulnerabilities added to the KEV catalog since early 2022 typically carry a remediation deadline of 14 days from the date of addition, though some early entries in the catalog had longer windows of up to six months.
 This reflects the urgency: if a vulnerability is being actively exploited, delayed patching means continued exposure.

 How the KEV Catalog Is Maintained